 Jelf Risk Management Limited trading as Marsh Commercial of 1 Tower Place West, Tower Place, London EC3R 5BU is the controller in respect of the Personal Data it receives in connection with the services provided under the relevant engagement with its client where Jelf Risk Management Limited acts as an Appointed Representative of Jelf Insurance Brokers Limited.

 Personal information that we process

 We collect and process the following Personal Data:

-- Credit and anti-fraud data: credit history and credit score, information about fraud convictions, allegations of crimes and sanctions details received from various anti-fraud and sanctions databases, or regulators or law enforcement agencies;
+- Credit and anti-fraud data - credit history and credit score, information about fraud convictions, allegations of crimes and sanctions details received from various anti-fraud and sanctions databases, regulators or law enforcement agencies;

 Where we collect such information directly from individuals, we will inform them of whether the information is required and the consequences of not providing it on the relevant form.

 We collect and receive Personal Data from various sources, including (depending on the service we are seeking to or are providing and the country you are in):

 Individuals and their family members, online, face to face, or by telephone, or in written correspondence;

 - Individuals’ employers or trade or professional associations of which they are a member;

 - In the event of a claim, third parties including the other party to the claim (claimant/defendant), witnesses, experts (including medical experts), loss adjusters, lawyers and claims handlers;